 Buddhist New Year festivals are beginning at the end of this week in Cambodia, Thailand, Laos, and Myanmar.
 Here’s what to expect and how to prepare for Cambodia’s Khmer New Year or Choul Chnam Thmey, Thailand’s Songkran, Thingyan in Myanmar, and Boun Pi Mai in Laos.

-Buddhist New Year festivals are starting in four countries in northern Southeast Asia at the end of this week, from 13 April through to 16 April 2018, give or take a day depending on the country.
-(Scroll down for official dates for each country.)
+Updated April 2019 Buddhist New Year festivals are starting in four countries in northern Southeast Asia at the end of this week, from 13 April through to 16 April 2019, give or take a day depending on the country.
 Many people are already in holiday mode here in Cambodia.

 Known as Choul Chnam Thmey or Khmer New Year in Cambodia, Boun Pi Mai or Laos New Year in Laos, Songkran in Thailand, and Thingyan in Myanmar, the Theravada Buddhist New Year festivals are the biggest holidays of the year, equivalent to Christmas-New Year in predominantly Christian countries.